dbmi-bgm/magma/docs/meta-workflow.rst

               #   These are optional fields that can be used to change input argument dimension
-              "scatter": 2, # dimension to scatter list argument if any "gather": 1, # increment for input argument dimension if previous steps were scattered
+              "scatter": 2, # dimension to scatter list argument if any "gather": 1, # increment for input argument dimension if previous steps were scattered "extra_dimension": 1, # additional increment for input dimension on top of gather

               # These are optional fields
               #   It is possible to skip these fields or add custom ones